2017 Environmental Awards Winners

 - Alliance Medical Ministry Community Garden

-- Liberty Community Garden at Cedar Point Apartments
+- Liberty Community Gardens at Cedar Point Apartments

 - Women’s Campus Healing Transitions

 Implementation grants were also given to these entities.